top of page

 Nature Medicine (2021)

-Public Service Delivery and Free Riding: Experimental Evidence from India
+Public Service Delivery, Exclusion and Externalities: Theory and Experimental Evidence from India

 (with A. Armand, B. Augsburg and M. Ghatak)